Vectoring robots with Omni or Mecanum wheels

 Wheels and Drive Shafts

 Our Mecanum wheels are available stand-alone or paired with compatible wheel hubs.
-To fit flush with the robot chassis we also offer flush mounted hubs.
-For true vectoring motion the flush mounted hubs are required.
+All wheels listed below fit any of the nexus aluminum hubs.
+The 4" mecanum wheels also fit the SDR manufactured flush mounted hubs.

 - SDR Flush Mounted Hub with 6mm Bore (TD-107-006)